SUSE/container-suseconnect/README.md

 In case you have a registration code that hasn't otherwise be used, you can use the USERNAME "regcode" and the given registration code as password.

-For example for interactive use of containers you can also pass the obtained username and password via environment variables
+For interactive use of containers you can also pass the obtained username and password via environment variables

 ```bash